‘THE CHILDREN OF SETH’

 I felt sad with this being the last story of the trilogy as I enjoyed listening to these three stories.
 I didn’t get this audio adventure with ‘The Elite’ and ‘Hexagora’ for Christmas 2011, since it was delayed in the post.
 But I did receive it the following year in 2012 and I was happy to listen to it then.

-I’ve had the CD cover of ‘The Children of Seth’ signed by Peter Davison and Sarah Sutton at the ‘Stars of Time Film and Comic Con 2016 @ The Tropicana’, Weston-super-Mare, August 2016.
+I’ve had the CD cover of ‘The Children of Seth’ signed by Peter Davison and Sarah Sutton at the ‘Stars of Time Film and Comic Con 2016 @ The Tropicana’, Weston-super-Mare, August 2016 and by David Warner at the ‘London Comic Con Spring’, March 2019.
 I’m pleased that I’ve shared with Peter and Sarah on how I found these ‘Lost Stories’ interesting and meant for TV.

 This is quite an intriguing and complex four-part story to listen to.
 ‘The Children of Seth’ was originally by Christopher Bailey, who is well-known for writing the two TV ‘Mara Tales’ – ‘Kinda’ and ‘Snakedance’.
 Chris was to write a third adventure that didn’t feature the Mara, but sadly this was left abandoned.